danjonpeterson/danjonpeterson.github.io/_pages/about.md

   - /about.html
 ---

 I'm a research scientist working at the Integrated Brain Imaging Center (IBIC) at the University of Washington.
-I made this website in order for folks to be able to find me more easily, and to have something of a public record of the things I've worked on.
+I do neuroimaging - mostly diffusion imaging.

 Current Projects
 ======
-* White Matter in Alzheimer's and Typical Aging
+* White matter degnereration in Alzheimer's disease
-* Atypical Dementias (FTD, PSP, CBD)
+* Atypical dementias (FTD, PSP, CBD)
-* Diffusion Methodology
+* Diffusion methodology - improving image processing
-* Temporal Lobe Epilepsy
+* Temporal lobe Epilepsy
-* Automated Segmentation of Spinal Cord DTI
+* Automated segmentation of spinal cord diffusion images
-* 3D Printing of Brains From MRI Scan
+* 3D printing of brains from an MRI scan

 Past Projects
 ======
-* Diffusion Imaging in Autism
+* Diffusion imaging in Autism
-* Diffusion Imaging in ADHD: Differences between boys and girls
+* Diffusion imaging in ADHD: Differences between boys and girls
-* White Matter Connectivity in Dyslexia
+* White matter connectivity in dyslexia
-* Experiment Development for Solution-State NMR
+* Experiment development for solution-state NMR